-Designers in Kyrgyzstan are doing wonderful things with felt these days.
+Designers in Kyrgyzstan are doing wonderful things with Kyrgyz felt these days.
 On a May afternoon in Bishkek, I visited the atelier of Aidai Asangulova, on the city’s outskirts.
 There, I was blown away by fluttering silk scarves, dramatically structured felt wraps, and a hum of activity in the modest workroom.

 Colors here were subtle or bold, the feel of the fabrics soft or sturdy, the designs innovative.
-There were other items too: accessories fashioned from felty leftovers, floor mats made of felt rings, fingerless wrist warmers, and hats.
+There were other items too: accessories fashioned from felt leftovers, floor mats made of felt rings, fingerless wrist warmers, and hats.
 Many items of Kyrgyz felt were already spoken for, destined for shoppers in North America or Europe.
 Others would find their way into high-end craft shops in Central Asian capitals.

-Aidai introduced us to the specialist responsible for ensuring quality results for every batch of wool run through the dye process, and the two women posed before a clothesline draped with saffron-hued skeins of wool drying in the sun.
+Aidai introduced us to the specialist responsible for ensuring quality results for every batch of wool run through the dyeing process, and the two women posed before a clothesline draped with saffron-hued skeins of wool drying in the sun.

 With the help of her assistants, Aidai also demonstrated how dyed wool is felted and worked into floral shapes, circles and other patterns.
 They showed us how they layer it with silk, preferably from Fergana, to achieve impressive results.
 The process is akin to Nuno felting, but as developed by Aida, is distinctively soft in texture, feather-light weight and precisely patterned.

 After showing us around, Aidai served genuine espresso (not generally available in the places I’ve been in Central Asia) and cookies while we tried on hats and wrapped ourselves in silks.
 Shopping bliss.